 Blue Origin’s BE-4 rocket engine is the fastest way to end American dependence on the Russian-made RD-180 engine.

-BE-4 is already more than four years into development, fully funded, and will be flight qualified by 2017 – at least two years ahead of the alternative engine option.
-BE-4 component testing has already been underway for more than two years and full engine testing will begin soon.
+BE-4 is already more than six years into development, fully funded, and will be flight qualified in 2018 – at least two years ahead of the alternative engine option.
+BE-4 component testing has already been underway for more than four years and full engine testing will begin soon.

 Ready in 2019